wikimedia/machinelearning-liftwing-inference-services/src/models/tts_section_generator/README.md

-stripping (T424378), mapping of isvc phoneme-limit rejections to the new deterministic `text_not_synthesizable` code (the isvc-side guard lands separately), NeMo 1.2.0 with the engine version embedded in `generation_version`, ruleset 2026.07.30.
-The batch generation script and per-article manifest are the task's remaining workstream.
+stripping (T424378), mapping of isvc phoneme-limit rejections to the new deterministic `text_not_synthesizable` code (the isvc-side guard lands separately), NeMo 1.2.0 with the engine version embedded in `generation_version` (rulesets 2026.07.30/31 at the time; the current ruleset is in the env table above).
+The batch generation script and per-article manifest landed as workstream B; see Scripts below.

 ## What this service deliberately does NOT do